yotann/bcdb/docs/outlining/README.md

 size ppmtomitsu ppmtomitsu-optimized
 ```

-Hopefully the optimized version has a small `.text` section.
+Hopefully the optimized version has a smaller `.text` section.
 You can compare
 the actual size savings from the `size` command against the estimated savings
 from the `smout solve-greedy` command.